pmeaney/cicd-project-launch-templateSet/README.md

 Vault -> Item -> Field(s).

-For this project's item is a "Secure Note"-- but there are many [categories of items](https://support.1password.com/item-categories/) available.
+A vault is a collection of items-- and there are a variety of [categories of items](https://support.1password.com/item-categories/) available.

+Each item contains "fields", and there are a variety of [cateogires of fields](https://developer.1password.com/docs/cli/item-fields/) available.

+In our case, we use a "Secure Note".
 I like using Secure Note simply because it's an easy place for me to keep short project descriptions next to a project's main config values & secrets.
 Secure Notes are essentially just a small markdown file.
 And fields are just key/value pairs attached to the secure note.
+We use "password" and "text" fields types

 - Items have a name & category.
 Items are sort of like a page in a roladex.
 They can hold multiple things in them, in this case, "fields"-- which are typically key/value pairs.
 - Field(s) can even have sections.